Astros 2 immaculate innings, Maldonado 3 RBIs to beat Texas

 GOING DEEP

 Maldonado led of the fourth with his fifth homer of the season to make it 7-2.
-Yuli Gurriel hit a two-run homer in the Astros eighth. … Garcia’s streak of five consecutive strikeouts ended when Corey Seager hit his 13th homer, a solo drive in the third.
+Yuli Gurriel hit a two-run homer in the Astros eighth. … Garcia’s streak of five consecutive strikeouts ended when Corey Seager hit his 13th homer in the third.
 Garcia then got out of that inning with another strikeout.

 SHORT HOPS